Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: Motivations and metric problem statement

+Any finite chemical system such as a molecule can be represented as a cloud of atoms whose nuclei are real physical objects \cite{widdowson2022average}, while chemical bonds are not real sticks and only abstractly represent inter-atomic interactions.
+In the hardest scenario, all atoms are modeled as zero-sized points at all atomic centers without any labels such as chemical elements.
+For example, the $C_{60}$ molecule \cite{kroto1985c60} consists of 60 unordered carbons.
+Allowing different compositions enables a quantitative comparison of isomers, see Fig.~\ref{fig:molecules}.

-A \emph{point cloud} (any finite set of unordered and unlabeled points) in a Euclidean space $\R^n$ is one of the simplest and most fundamental data representations.
-Since many objects have rigid shapes, the natural equivalence of point clouds is a rigid motion or isometry.
+Now we formalize the key concepts.
+A point \emph{cloud} is any finite set of unordered points in a Euclidean space $\R^n$.
+Since many objects have rigid shapes, the natural equivalence of clouds is a rigid motion or isometry.

 Any \emph{isometry} of $\R^n$ is a composition of translations, rotations, and reflections represented by matrices from the orthogonal group $O(\R^n)$.
 If reflections are excluded, any orientation-preserving isometry $f$ is realized by a \emph{rigid motion} as a continuous family of isometries $f_t:\R^n\to\R^n$, $t\in[0,1]$, where $f_1=f$ and $f_0$ is the identity.
-We focus on the isometry because a change of orientation can be detected by the sign of the determinant $\det(f(v_1),\dots,f(v_n))$ for a basis $v_1,\dots,v_n$ of $\R^n$.
+We focus on the isometry because a change of orientation can be easily detected by the sign of the determinant $\det(f(v_1),\dots,f(v_n))$ for a basis $v_1,\dots,v_n$ of $\R^n$.

-Problem~\ref{pro:isometry} extends the past efforts in algorithmic detection of isometry between unlabeled point clouds to a complete classification with a metric that is not only continuous but is also exactly computable in polynomial time for a fixed dimension $n$.
-Since any isometry is bijective, a natural metric on isometry classes of point clouds is based on bijections of points as formalized in condition (\ref{pro:isometry}d) below.
+Clouds of unordered points can be decided to be non-isometric only due to an \emph{invariant} \cite{olver1999classical} that is a descriptor preserved under any isometry and all permutations of points.
+If points $p_1,\dots,p_m$ are ordered, the matrix of Euclidean distances $|p_i-p_j|$ or the Gram matrix of scalar products $p_i\cdot p_j$ is invariant under isometry \cite{schonemann1966generalized}, but not under $m!$ permutations of points.

+The exponential number $m!$ of permutations is the major computational obstacle in extending invariants of ordered points to the much harder unordered case.
+Since all atomic coordinates are determined only approximately, all real clouds are not isometric in practice at least slightly.
+Hence the important problem is to continuously quantify the difference in terms of a distance metric.
+This metric should satisfy all metric axioms, otherwise, the results of clustering algorithms may not be trustworthy \cite{rass2022metricizing}.

+The continuity of a metric in condition (\ref{pro:isometry}d) below is based on 1-1 perturbations of atoms motivated by atomic displacements in real systems.

-\begin{pro}[continuous isometry classification of point clouds] Find a complete isometry invariant $I$ and a computable and continuous metric $d$ for finite clouds of unlabeled points in $\R^n$.
-In detail, the following conditions should be satisfied:
+\begin{pro}[continuous isometry classification of unordered point clouds] Find a complete isometry invariant $I$ and a continuous metric $d$ for any clouds of unordered points in $\R^n$ so that the conditions below hold.